makoto/gtt/README.md

 SGT tokens are awarded to community members and all its transaction history are recorded into Ethereum  [mainnet](https://etherscan.io/token/0xd248b0d48e44aaf9c49aea0312be7e13a6dc1468)

 The immutable contribution history gives a fair and open competition among would be community members.
+I really like the idea of Genesis token and hope this sets a great standard which other ICO will follow the same path.

 What's missing is a handy app to make their activities more visual and transparent, this is where GTT comes in.

 With GTT, users can